kvnE/force-dev-tool-for-vs/README.md

 To deploy or check your code the extesion creates an temporary Change Set which will be deployed / checked automatically.

 ## Requirements
+Currently this exetions is not available in the marketplace.
+To install the extions please download the .vsix file in the vsix directory or build the extension by yourself using `vsce package`.

+## Requirements

 - This extension works only on unix based systems